dominikpanzer/cacamber-BDD-for-ABAP/README.md

 * Tests can be easily parameterized
 * Tests are a living and up to date documentation
 * Testing is shifted to the left of the dev process
-* Automated BDD tests give the devs the security the code still works
+* Automated BDD tests give the devs the security that the code still works and nothing breaks
 * Fosters unit testing to implement the scenarios
-* Hides compexity of implementations behind a abstraction layer
+* Hides compexity of implementations behind an abstraction layer
 * etc.

 ## How does Cacamber technically work?
 Cacamber basically works like this:
 * When you call one of Cacambers methods like `GIVEN`, `WHEN`, `THEN` etc or `VERIFIY`, you provide a string as a parameter of these methods.
-This string is a single step in your test (when using `GIVEN` etc.) or a complete scenario (when using `VERIFY`) written in natural language.
+This string is a single step in your test (when using `GIVEN` etc.) or also a complete scenario (when using `VERIFY`) written in natural language.
 * Cacamber will take this string and check it against the configuration that was provided via the `CONFIGURE` method in the `SETUP` of your test class.
-* The configuration consists of regular expressions ("patterns").
-If the string matches one of the regular expressions , Cacamber will extract the variables from the string.
+* The configuration consists of different entries.
+The first entry will be used to check if the regular expression ("pattern") and the provides string macht.
+If it does Cacamber will extract the variables from the string.
 * It then will call the method thats was provided via the configuration and use the variables as parameters.
+* If no regular expression matches, the next configuration entry will be used etc.
+* If no configuration entry can be found, Cacamber throws and exception.

 ## Cacamber API